brywiser/bbrouder-food-blog/_recipes/pumpkinPie.md

 ## Directions

-1. Preheat your oven to 425F for 10 minutes.
+1. Preheat your oven to 425 degrees(F) for 10 minutes.
 2. In a bowl mix flour, salt, oil until the flour is moist.
 Then add the water 1 tablespoon at a time until absorbed.
 You may not need all the water.
 Shape the pastry into a ball.
 3. Press the ball of flour into the bottom of a 9 inch pie pan.
 Spread the dough evenly around the bottom and sides, ensuring to roll a small part over the top part of the sides.
 4. In a bowl, beat eggs slightly, beat in the sugar, cinannamon, salt, ginger, cloves, pumpkin and milk.